Recent Blog Articles

-Unless you have an MRI-friendly pacemaker, a CT scan may be safer.
+If you have an implanted cardiac device such as a pacemaker or defibrillator, you have likely been told you cannot undergo magnetic resonance imaging (MRI).
 In multiple studies, the powerful magnets in MRI units have caused pacemakers to change their settings and the leads in both types of devices to become superheated.
 Some deaths have occurred during inadvertent, unmonitored scanning of patients with pacemakers, although the exact reasons are unknown.

-To continue reading this article, you must login
+To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Research health conditions

 - Prepare for a doctor's visit or test

 - Find the best treatments and procedures for you

 - Explore options for better nutrition and exercise